NickGiag/simple-python-projects/README.md

 # simple-python-projects
- Simple python projects created in free time.
+ Simple python projects created in free time for fun.